silvae86/silvae86.github.io/_posts/2022-03-10-review-my-mac-computers-since-2007-present.md

 The MacBook 12'', with all its quirks, slow performance and single-USB-C-port *personality*, was a very pleasant computer to use.
 I wrote long essays and papers in that keyboard, which was clicky and responsive (mine was the 2017 version, slightly improved over the more mushy 2015 version).
 The screen was gorgeous, there was no distracting fan noise, battery life was far from prodigious but still acceptable.
 The speakers sounded impossibly good for a computer of that weight and size.

-I would buy one again, but since they have to be bought new because you don't know what crumbs may be hiding under those keys...
-I guess that ship has sailed.
-At least until Apple decides to bring it back with a Magic Keyboard and a brand new Apple Silicon heart.
+I would buy one again, for the fond memories I keep.
+However, since they have to be bought new because you don't know what crumbs may be hiding under those keys, I guess that ship has sailed.
+However, if hope Apple decides to bring it back with a Magic Keyboard and brand new Apple Silicon under the hood...
+I will seriously consider it.

+{% include image.html src="/assets/images/post-images/2022-03-10-my-history-with-mac-computers/macbook-pile.jpg"
+caption="From bottom to top: 2013 15'' Macbook Pro, 2021 M1 MacBook Pro, 2017 12'' Macbook" imageposition="right"
+title="Size comparison"
+%}

 ## 2020/2021 - MacBook Pro 16'' - The "hybrid car" of Apple Computers

 This one left me with mixed feelings.
 You spend years enjoying and praising Macs for their stability, and all of a sudden... you are disappointed.
-I used 2 distinct machines of this type, and faced issues like freezing/lagging Touch Bars or frequent crashes / Kernel panics when the LG Ultrafine 5k display.
+I used 2 distinct machines of this type, and faced issues like freezing/lagging Touch Bars or frequent crashes / Kernel panics[^macbook-pro-16-kernel-panics] when connecting/disconnecting the LG Ultrafine 5k display.

-This felt like a product of Intel's failures in delivering a proper 10nm CPU in time for the new MacBook Pro enclosure.
+This laptop felt like a product of Intel's failures in delivering a proper 10nm CPU in time for the new MacBook Pro enclosure.
 It looked like Apple was promised cooler and faster CPUs by Intel way before they launched the Touch Bar MacBook Pros in 2016, Apple designed a super-slim laptop under those assumptions, and then Intel did not deliver.
 The result?
 A super hot chip inside a very thin laptop, with noise, [overheating](https://www.slrlounge.com/apple-i9-macbook-pro-overheating-fix-from-apple-useless-or-useful/) and crashes galore.

 ### A hybrid car, you say?